CurtisSchneider1/mtgPriceAnalysis/README.md

     * functionCardSearch.ipynb
     * functionCardSearchAdvanced.py**

-*This project was developed in VS Code and not specifically tested to work in other IDEs.
+*This project was developed in VS Code and not specifically tested in other IDEs.
 **Function WILL NOT work in Jupyter Notebook or JupyterLab (autocomplete is not supported).

 ## Features